Twisted S-Duality: Introduction

+The first example of interest is what we call $\mr{HT(A)}$-deformation and $\mr{HT(B)}$-deformation of Kapustin's holomorphic-topological twist of 4d $\mc N=4$ which are S-dual to each other.
+Consider such deformed theory on the spacetime of the form $\Sigma\times C$ where $\Sigma,C$ are both Riemann surfaces.
+Taking compactification along $C$ yields the B-model with target $\bun_{G}(C)_{\mr{dR}}$ and B-model with target $\Flat_{G}(C)$, respectively; the identification in terms of global derived stacks is based on the work of the second author with Chris Elliott \cite{EY1}.
+By taking the category of boundary conditions and identifying them via the proposed S-duality, we would obtain the de Rham geometric Langlands correspondence for $G=\GL_n$, modulo the subtlety of the nilpotent singular support condition whose physical meaning is addressed in the sequel \cite{EY2} (see Subsection \ref{sub:S-dualdeRham}).

+\begin{rmk} Note that our proposal for finding a physical context for geometric Langlands correspondence is crucially different from the one by Kapustin and Witten \cite{KW}, which is revisited in a paper \cite{EY3} from a mathematical perspective.
+The fundamental point of departure is that we consider a torus in the topological direction of the M-theory background and hence the dilaton field is topological.
+In particular, the gauge theory also only has topological dependence on the coupling constant.
+For this reason, our analysis doesn't offer any deep insights regarding strong-weak duality.
+However, for the purpose of getting the de Rham geometric Langlands correspondence, our proposal is a lot more direct and transparent in its nature. \end{rmk}

 Moreover, our twisted S-duality map can be applied to arbitrary deformations of a gauge theory, producing new infinite family of dual pairs of deformations of a gauge theory.
-Some new conjectures are identified in Subsections \ref{sub:superconformal} and \ref{sub:4dCS}.
-In a future version of the paper, we will investigate these examples in more detail.
+Indeed, some new conjectures are identified: in Subsection \ref{sub:superconformal} on superconformal deformations and Omega backgrounds and Subsection \ref{sub:4dCS} on relating supergroup 4-dimensional Chern--Simons theory and certain category of difference modules.
+Again, one may find surprising that we can identify nontrivial conjectures in this manner, but it is possible because we work in a sector where the dependence on a coupling constant is topological in nature.

-Finally, we emphasize that the idea of studying how S-duality of type IIB string theory and S-duality on topological string theory are related was realized long before our work.
+Finally, proposed relations between S-duality of type IIB string theory and S-duality for topological string theory were made long before the present paper.
 Important works in this direction include the paper by Nekrasov, Ooguri, and Vafa \cite{NOV} and the paper on topological M-theory by Dijkgraaf, Gukov, Neitzke, and Vafa \cite{DGNV}.
-Our take of closed string field theory and supergravity based on BCOV theory \cite{BCOV, CLBCOV} (see Subsection \ref{sub:BCOV}) and its applications to finding new dual pairs of 4-dimensional gauge theory seem different from their approach and we hope to understand precise relations to their work in the future.
+An implication of such proposals is that the Gromov-Witten/Donaldson-Thomas correspondence \cite{MNOP} can be viewed as a kind of S-duality between the A-model and B-model topological strings in complex dimension three.
+In Remark \ref{rmk:GW/DT}, we suggest a way in which the correspondence of \cite{MNOP} can be realized in our framework, as a kind of S-duality relating two different twists of type IIB.